-Whether you’re a startup, entrepreneur or small business owner, budgets are a big deal.
+Whether you’re a start-up, entrepreneur or small business owner, budgets are a big deal.
 Many times instead of hiring the “right” help, we take the offers of hiring friends and family to “help” us out.
 Although intentions are good on both ends, this situation often leads to discontent and can even break a relationship.

-The offer of free or discounted help is appealing, but keep in mind what that means: “I’ll help you when I have time, after I do what I’m paid to do.”
+The offer of free or discounted help is appealing, but keep in mind what that means: “I’ll help you when I have time after I do what I’m paid to do.”

 If you’ve been in this situation, or plan to be in this situation, below are some questions to ask yourself:

 - Are they treating you like a regular client?
-Are you paying them what another clients is paying them so they set time aside to make sure your work is done?
+Are you paying them what another client is paying them so they set time aside to make sure your work is done?
 Many times help from friends and family can come at a discounted rate, which can also equal discounted services.
 People will do work they are being paid for before they work on what they’re either not getting paid for or getting paid less for.

 - Are you being clear on your expectations?
 Just because you had a quick conversation over dinner touching on the work you need to be done, doesn’t mean you laid out expectations like you would with someone you hired.